MaryBamisile/num-classifier-api/README.md

-# Number Properties API
+# Number Classifier API

 ## Overview
-A FastAPI-based microservice that provides mathematical properties for a given number.
+A FastAPI-based microservice that takes a number and returns interesting mathematical properties about it, along with a fun fact.

 ## Features
 - Determine if a number is prime